Research Master in Business: Finance track

 Our faculty is also highly international, and includes scholars at the top of their fields.
 Faculty/student interaction is among the highest among competing programs.
 Students are encouraged to approach any member of faculty to discuss ideas or to ask for advice.
-Therefore, even with a large program, we can offer very close individual supervision.
+That's why, even with a large program, we can offer very close individual supervision.
 Each RM student is mentored by one faculty member per quarter.
 PhD student offices are back to back with those of faculty, and interaction is strong.
-Both RM and PhD students are closely overseen by the Education Coordinator.
+Both RM and PhD students are closely overseen by the Graduate Program Coordinator.

 Supervision during the PhD phase is very intense: students often co-author papers with their supervisors and write at least one single-authored paper under their supervisor’s guidance.
 This paper will be their job market paper.

 Our seminar series hosts over 30 leading scholars from the US and Europe each year, exposing students to cutting-edge research in all areas of Finance.
 Our weekly brown-bag lunch seminar allows PhD students and faculty members to discuss their work in progress in a vibrant and challenging environment.

 - and a three- to four-year PhD phase

 The first year of the RM is largely devoted to rigorous training in microeconomics, macroeconomics, and econometrics to provide students with strong basis in economic and econometric theory and methods.

 The second year of the RM brings students to profoundly explore core finance research areas: asset pricing, corporate finance, and banking.
 Students can also choose some elective courses from all business and economics areas in order to acquire the skills needed to write their RM Thesis.